carlodmendoza/go-training/final-project/README.md

 ## Setup Instructions

-### Running the server
+### Running the Redis client and server
-To run the server, go to the directory where the docker-compose.yml file is located.
+To run the Redis client and server, go to the `final-project/` directory where the docker-compose.yml file is located.
 Run the following command in the same directory:
 ```
-docker compose up server
+docker compose up
 ```
-This will build and run the server image in a Docker container.
-The program will run on port 8080.
+This will build and run the Redis client and server images in Docker containers.
+The Redis client and server program will run on port 6379 and port 8080, respectively.

 ### Running the client
-Before running the client, make sure that the server is running on port 8000.
-To run the client, go to the directory where the docker-compose.yml file is located.
+Before running the client, make sure that the server is running on port 8080.
+To run the client, go to the `final-project/client` directory where the docker-compose.yml file is located.
 Using a separate terminal, run the following command in the same directory:
 ```
 docker compose run client
 ```